A Full Guide To Thermostat Wiring: Types and Color Coding

 What is a thermostat?

-Thermostat is a control device that regulates the temperature in a building or designated space.
+The thermostat is a control device that regulates the temperature in a building or designated space.
 Thermostats are used in individual heating, central heating, water heating, heat pumps, HVAC systems, and other equipment.

 What is a thermostat wire?

-A thermostat wire is a low-voltage solid copper wire used for different purposes within a thermostat and in the systems connected to the thermostat.
+A thermostat wire is a low-voltage solid copper wire used for different purposes within and in the systems connected to the thermostat.
 Usually, thermostat wires are plenum-rated unless they don't have to run through air-circulation spaces in buildings.

 How many wires are there in a thermostat?
 What are different thermostats used for?

 • 3 Wire Thermostat is for boilers and water heaters.
+An additional third wire usually controls the fan.

 Thermostat Wire Color Coding

 2. White Wire is used for heating.
 Depending on the structure, it can be connected to W or W1.
+For systems with multiple stages of heat, W2 is used for the second stage.
+White wire connects the thermostat to the furnace.

 3. Green Wire is for an indoor fan.
 It is connected to the G terminal.
+The green wire activates the fan independently of heating or cooling.

 6. Orange (Or Dark Blue) Wire is designated for reverse valve cooling or reverse valve heating.
 This wire has a connection to the condenser of the heat pump outdoor part.
+It switches the heat pump between heating and cooling modes.
+The O/B wire's function can vary based on the manufacturer.
+It is essential to consult the system's manual to determine if it controls the heating or cooling mode for the heat pump.

 7. Light Blue Wire, Brown Wire, and Others.
 The 7-wire and 8-wire thermostats, in which these wires are used, are by far the less common ones.
 Light blue Y2 wire is used in 7-wire and 8-wire thermostats for second-stage cooling systems.
 Brown wire with W2 is used for second-stage heating systems.
 Brown wire with the letter E is used for emergency heat.
 Other types of wires are possible but uncommon.